+Benefit Description Von nov

-Benefit Description You pay Professional services High Option When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
-Diagnosis and treatment of psychiatric conditions, mental illness, or Your cost-sharing responsibilities are no greater than for other illnesses or conditions. \$30 per office visit mental disorders.
-Services include: • Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) • Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling • Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy Behavioral health treatment for pervasive developmental disorder or autism D C ' 1 ' ' 1
+Deficit Description You pay

+Professional services High Option

+When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance use disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
+Services include: Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of substance use disorders, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy Behavioral health treatment for pervasive developmental disorder or autism Intensive in-home behavioral health services, when available in your area.
+These services do not require confinement to the home.
+Your cost-sharing responsibilities are no greater than for other illnesses or conditions. \$30 per office visit